bhurter/neighborhood-map/README.md

     5. Add ability to provide reviews of the Campgrounds
     6. Look for API that will provide camping amenities and display as part of the site details.
     7. Make search case insensitive
+    8. Only allow user to toggle side bar if they are online.

 ## Getting Started
     1. Clone the repository or download the files